Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 • MBA: 900+ often required

-Tip: Inquire precisely about the certifications accepted by the institutions you are targeting.
+Tip: Find out precisely about the certifications accepted by your target institutions.

-On a resume, a TOEIC® score is relevant if it is above 785 (minimum B2 level).
-Below that, simply state your CEFR level without mentioning the exact score.
+On a CV, a TOEIC® score is relevant if it is above 785 (minimum B2 level).
+Below this, simply state your CEFR level without mentioning the exact score.

-Golden rule: Only mention your score if it is recent (less than 2 years old) and advantageous for the position you are applying for.
+Golden rule: Only mention your score if it is recent (less than 2 years old) and advantageous for the position sought.

 What to Do After Receiving Your Score?